-- The mean rating on "adequately prepared for entry level dietetics" that employers give program graduates in their employ meets or exceeds the rating of 5.0 on 6.0 scale, indicating they "agree" the graduate is prepared for practice (RE 2.1.c.1.d) - The mean rating on "adequately prepared for entry level dietetics" that alumni of the program give themselves meets or exceeds the rating of 5.0 on a 6.0 scale, indicating they "agree" they are prepared to practice.
+- Students achieve at least an 80% average on evaluation criteria when completing each rotation - The mean rating on "adequately prepared for entry level dietetics" that employers give program graduates in their employ meets or exceeds the rating of 5.0 on 6.0 scale, indicating they "agree" the graduate is prepared for practice.
+(Guideline 3.3b) - The mean rating on "adequately prepared for entry level dietetics" that alumni of the program give themselves meets or exceeds the rating of 5.0 on a 6.0 scale, indicating they "agree" they are prepared to practice.